wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 But what is happening is the canvas still has the event listener of `animationend` added to it.

-Everytime you clear the canvas, you are adding a new event listener to it over and over again.
+Every time you clear the canvas, you are adding a new event listener to it over and over again.

 The number of times you ran `clearCanvas()` in the console was the number of event listeners that were being added for the same thing.

-If you click on the canvas element in the devtools and then select the "Event Listeners" tab 👇
+If you click on the canvas element in the dev tools and then select the "Event Listeners" tab 👇

 ![](@attachment/Clipboard_2020-03-23-20-29-52.png) 41:38